repercussive/react-codespace-starter/README.md

 ### Run the development server

-Press Ctrl + J to open the terminal.
+Press CTRL + J to open the terminal.
 Type the following command:
 ```
 npm run dev
 ```
-Press enter, and the development server should open in a new tab.
+Press enter, and you should see a URL appear in the terminal labelled "Local".
+Hold CTRL and left-click on the URL, and it should open in a separate tab.

 ### Stop the codespace when you're finished using it.